Ly0n/awesome-robotic-tooling/README.md

 * [safe_numerics](https://github.com/boostorg/safe_numerics) - Replacements to standard numeric types which throw exceptions on errors

 ### Real-Time
 * [Realtime Testing Best Practices](https://elinux.org/Realtime_Testing_Best_Practices) - This page is intended to serve as a collecting point for presentations, documents, results, links and descriptions about testing Realtime performance of Linux systems.
-In the first section, please upload or place links to presentations or documentsion on the subject of RT testing for linux.
 * [ELISA](https://elisa.tech/) -  Project is to make it easier for companies to build and certify Linux-based safety-critical applications – systems whose failure could result in loss of human life, significant property damage or environmental damage
 * [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/start) - Aim of the PREEMPT_RT kernel patch is to minimize the amount of kernel code that is non-preemptible.